coderitual/web-vitals-toolkit/README.md

 # web-vitals-labs

-CLI tool to find Core Web Vitals issues caused by javascript.
+CLI tool to find Core Web Vitals issues on the website caused by javascript.